-The Logan Elm Local School District is excited to offer each student at McDowell a Google Chromebook ("Chromebook") for use during the school year to assist with, and further your child's education.
+The Logan Elm Local School District is excited to offer each student a Google Chromebook ("Chromebook") for use during the school year to assist with, and further your child's education.
 It is essential that all of the guidelines are followed to ensure the safe, efficient, and ethical operation of these electronic devices at home, at school, and in all other settings.
 Please refer to Appendix A (Acceptable Use Policy) and Appendix B (BYOT Policy) at the end of the handbook.
 Students will receive their Chromebook the first week of school and they must be returned at the end of the year or upon withdrawal from school.
 Students are expected to bring their Chromebook, fully charged, to school each day.
-After three (3) incidents per grading period of forgetting their Chromebook or not having it charged, students will not be given a loaner and may face disciplinary action such as; zero's for the day, lunch detention, ADP, etc.
+After three (3) incidents per grading period of forgetting their Chromebook or not having it charged, students will not be given a loaner which may result in academic consequences.